zaiisao/Documentation/en/Audio Broadcast/string_ios.md

 ```

 ## Considerations
 - Do not mix parameter types within the same channel.
 If you use SDKs that do not support string usernames, only integer user IDs can be used in the channel.
+The following Agora SDKs support string user accounts:
+  - The Native SDK: v2.8.0 and later.
+  - The Web SDK: v2.5.0 and later.
 - If you change your app usernames into string user accounts, ensure that all app clients are upgraded to the latest version.
-- If you use string user accounts, ensure that the token generation script on your server is updated to the latest version.
-If you join the channel with a user account, ensure that you use the same user account or its corresponding integer user ID to generate a token.
+- If you use string user accounts to join the channel, ensure that the token generation script on your server is updated to the latest version, and that you use the same user account or its corresponding integer user ID to generate a token.
 Call the `getUserInfoByUserAccount` method to get the user ID that corresponds to the user account.
 - If the Native SDK and Web SDK join the same channel, ensure that the user identification types are the same.
 For the Web SDK, the `uid` parameter can be set either as a number or as a string.